Heart to Heart (The Largest Theatre in the World): Production

 The script was commissioned from Rattigan.
 It was based on a show like Face to Face with John Freeman.

+More had not appeared on television for a number of years when cast in this.
+His role had originally been offered to Richard Burton.

 Reception

 Critical response to the production was excellent.

 According to Peter Sallis, who was in the cast "The play went out and I don't think it was ever repeated.
 Whether the citizens of each country appreciated the fact that it was being shown in a different language next door at the same time I don't know.
 The effect it had on the history of television I would think was probably very slight, but it didn't do Terence Rattigan any harm."

+DVD release

+The BBC released the play on DVD on the "Terence Rattigan Collection" which contains nine old BBC TV plays on five discs.
+The DVD was released on the 4 July 2011 on DVD Region 2.